seasonedcc/croods/docs/docs/use-global.md

 title: The useGlobal hook
 ---

-Croods has a global state manager that can be of use if there's need for manipulating globally available state.
+Croods has a global state manager that can be of use if there's need for manipulating application state globally.

 With it you can save and request information from this store without needing to tamper with Croods store manually, **which is highly discouraged**.

-## Usage
+## Setting up the global state and actions

-### First, you set up your global state file:
+**First, you set up your global state file:**

 - import `useStore` hook
 - setup an initial state